Esubalew-github/PharmaPartnersAssessment/README.md

 ![alt text](https://github.com/Esubalew-github/PharmaPartnersAssessment/blob/main/Schermafbeelding%202021-03-06%20114606.png)

 ## Web Frontend

-I also implemented a web frontend that can use the REST API using Angular and it is available at https://github.com/Esubalew-github/Angular11Crud.git
+I also implement a web frontend [using Angular] that can use the REST API and the respository is avilable at the github link: https://github.com/Esubalew-github/Angular11Crud.git